Skip to content

 We should expect thousands of ticks to be removed for every one case of disease developing.
 However, the fact that we have had no disease following a particular camp does not mean that the site is free of Lyme Disease.

 Learning to manage risks and do challenging things safely is an important part of our way of life and training our campers to manage this increasing risk whilst enjoying the countryside is a responsibility we should not shirk.
 As part of its duty of care, FSC should advise children, parents and staff of the risk, take reasonable precautions at camp and ensure that parents and staff have received appropriate advice before and after camp.
-The emphasis should be on raising awareness of the possibility of Lyme Disease as it ispossible to have had a tick attached and be unaware of it.
+The emphasis should be on raising awareness of the possibility of Lyme Disease as it is possible to have had a tick attached and be unaware of it.

 Suggested Actions

-1. We should put an entry in the Programme, and amend the CO-C6a Medical Guidance 2016 that goes out with pre-camp circular explaining that ticks are commonly found on the pastures and woodlands we use as camp sites.
+1. We should put an entry in the Programme, and amend the CO-C6a Medical Guidance reviewed June 2024 that goes out with pre-camp circular explaining that ticks are commonly found on the pastures and woodlands we use as camp sites.
 Numbers are increasing, and that it is likely that a small proportion will carry Lyme Disease.
 This can be passed to campers, but we will take practical precautions at camp to minimise the risk.

 2. This should be backed up by a request for suitable clothing and personal insect repellent (specifying ingredient/relevant brands) in the Kit list for all camps.